Rexe0/BetterSurvival/README.md

 - You can now use amethyst shards or nautilus shells to enchant, in addition to lapis lazuli
 - Amethyst shards reduce the level cost to 1
 - Nautilus shells double the enchanting power
+- Anvil XP costs can no longer exceed 15 levels

 **Oceans:**
 - Deep Oceans are now generally deeper if using the plugin's world generation modifier